Turkmen Soviet Socialist Republic

-Since then the borders of the Turkmenia were unchanged.
-On 22 August 1990, Turkmenia declared its sovereignty over Soviet laws.
+Since its creation, the borders of Soviet Turkmenia remained unchanged.
+On 22 August 1990, the republic declared its sovereignty over Soviet laws.
 On 27 October 1991, it became independent as Turkmenistan.

-Geographically, Turkmenia was bordered between Iran, Afghanistan to the south, Caspian Sea to the west, the Kazakh SSR to the north and the Uzbek SSR to the east.
+Geographically, Soviet Turkmenistan was bordered by Iran and Afghanistan to the south, the Caspian Sea to the west, the Kazakh SSR to the north, and the Uzbek SSR to the east.

 History

 Annexation to Russia

 Russian attempts to encroach upon Turkmen territory began in earnest in the latter part of the nineteenth century.
-In 1869 the Russian Empire established a foothold in present-day Turkmenistan with the foundation of the Caspian Sea port of Krasnovodsk (now Türkmenbaşy).
+In 1869, the Russian Empire established a foothold in present-day Turkmenistan with the foundation of the Caspian Sea port of Krasnovodsk (now Türkmenbaşy).
 From there and other points, they marched on and subdued the Khiva Khanate in 1873.
-Because Turkmen tribes, most notably the Yomud, were in the military service of the Khivan khan, Russian forces undertook punitive raids against Khorazm, in the process slaughtering hundreds of Turkmen and destroying their settlements.
-In 1881 the Russians under General Mikhail Skobelev besieged and captured Geok Tepe, one of the last Turkmen strongholds, northwest of Ashgabat.
-With the Turkmen defeat (which is now marked by the Turkmen as a national day of mourning and a symbol of national pride), the annexation of what is present-day Turkmenistan met with only weak resistance.
+Because Turkmen tribes, most notably the Yomut, were in the military service of the Khanate of Khiva, Russian forces undertook punitive raids against Khwarazm, in the process slaughtering hundreds of Turkmen and destroying their settlements.
+In 1881, the Russians under General Mikhail Skobelev besieged and captured Geok Tepe, one of the last Turkmen strongholds, northwest of Ashgabat.
+With the Turkmen defeat (which is now marked by the Turkmen as a national day of mourning and a symbol of national pride), the annexation of what is present-day Turkmenistan took the Russian Empire repeated attempts after failing the first time.
 Later the same year, the Russians signed the Treaty of Akhal with Qajar Iran and established what essentially remains the current border between Turkmenistan and Iran.
-In 1897 a similar agreement was signed between the Russians and Afghans.
+In 1897, a similar agreement was signed between the Russians and Afghans.

 Following annexation to Russia, the area was administered as the Transcaspian Region by corrupt and malfeasant military officers and officials appointed by the Turkestan Governor-Generalship in Tashkent.
 In the 1880s, a railroad was built from Krasnovodsk to Ashgabat and later extended to Tashkent.
 Urban areas began to develop along the railway.
 Although the Transcaspian Region essentially was a colony of Russia, it remained a backwater, except for Russian concerns with British colonialist intentions in the region and with possible uprisings by the Turkmen.